zhaobaoping/test/BUMO_CTP_Standard.rst

 decimals
 ^^^^^^^^^

-``decimals`` function is used to check the decimal places of tokens,for example,5 means the amount of tokens is 100000,and its entry function is ``query``.
+``decimals`` function is used to check the decimal places of tokens, for example, 5 means the amount of tokens is 100000, and its entry function is ``query``.

 **parameter form in json**